DOMjudge/domjudge/README.md

 This is the Programming Contest Jury System "DOMjudge" version 5.3.3

-DOMjudge is a system for running a programming contest, like the ACM ICPC regional and world championship programming contests.
+DOMjudge is a system for running a programming contest, like the ICPC regional and world championship programming contests.

 Documentation